PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ![](images/gh-blocked-pr.png)

 Either bypass branch protections and `Merge pull request` or go back to the GitHub Action for checkov and uncomment the line with `--soft-fail=true`.
-This will require closing and reopening a new pull request.
+This will require closing and reopening the pull request.

 > **⍰  Question**
 >